Topological invariance of torsion sensitive intersection homology

 Following Borel \cite[Section V.2]{Bo}, we let $U_k=X-X^{n-k}$, and noting that $U_{k+1}$ is the disjoint union of $U_k$ and $X_{n-k}$, we also take $i_k:U_k\into U_{k+1}$ and $j_k:X_{n-k}\into U_{k+1}$.
 For any $x\in X$, we write $f_x:\{x\}\into X$.
 The connected components of $X_k$ are the $k$-dimensional \emph{strata}.
 Strata in $X_n=X^n-X^{n-1}$ are \emph{regular strata} and strata in $X_k$ for $k\leq n-1$ are \emph{singular strata}.
 Note that strata may have codimension one, which is sometimes forbidden in other contexts.

 We often abuse notation and use $X$ to refer both to the underlying space and to the space equipped with the stratification; when we wish to emphasize the underlying space or do not yet want to specify the stratification we also write $|X|$.
 If $X$ and $\X$ are two stratifications of the same space $|X|$, we say that $\X$ \emph{coarsens} $X$, or that $X$ is a \emph{refinement} of $\X$, if each stratum of $\X$ is a union of strata of $X$.
-Our standard notation will be $X$ for a CS set, $\X$ for a coarsening of $X$, $\mc X$ for some unrelated stratification of $|X|$, and $\mf X$ for a common coarsening of $X$ and $\mc X$ or for the intrinsic stratifications constructed in Section \ref{S: intrinsic}.
+Our standard notation will be $X$ for a CS set and $\X$ for a coarsening of $X$.
+We will use $\mf X$ for the intrinsic stratifications constructed in Section \ref{S: intrinsic}.
+If we wish to speak of the same space with two \emph{a priori} unrelated stratifications, we write the stratifications $\mc X$ and $\mc Y$; if we construct a common coarsening of $\mc X$ and $\mc Y$, we will sometimes call that $\mc Z$.